Indonesian storytellers spread 'mighty girls' message to fight male dominance

-KUALA LUMPUR (Thomson Reuters Foundation) - From a schoolgirl who fights plastic pollution to real-life heroines, 800 Indonesian women are telling stories to change beliefs about girls, the project’s organiser said on Tuesday.
+KUALA LUMPUR (Thomson Reuters Foundation) - From a schoolgirl who fights plastic pollution to real-life heroines, 800 Indonesian women are telling stories to change beliefs about girls, the project’s organizer said on Tuesday.

 The Southeast Asian country has one of the world’s highest numbers of child brides, with one in four girls wed before the age of 18, United Nations’ figures show, as old-fashioned social attitudes persist despite recent economic advances.